galopago/misistemote/mcu-proto-100x68mm/README.md

 ## ENCLOSURE COMPATIBILITY

-The PCB have multiple mounting holes, allowing to be mounted on the two most common types of enclosure
+The PCB has multiple mounting holes, allowing to be mounted on the two most common types of enclosure of this size.

 ![MODULE](assets/img/compatibility.jpg)